salatfreak/pyromaniac/docs/components-stdlib.md

 structure.
 The storage-specific standard library components return objects with the *__for__* field correctly set.

+If multiple entries with the same path exist in the *files*, *directories*, *links*, or *trees* list respectively, they will be merged into one entry per unique path.

 **Example**:
 - Combine a file with a file tree:
   `std.storage(std.file('/var/file.txt'),